Honeybeei/42SoulOfSeoyoo/README.md

-Welcome to 42SoulOfSeoyoo Public repository!
+Welcome to the 42SoulOfSeoyoo Public repository!

-Projects I did in 42Seoul will be archived in this repository.
+Projects I did in 42Seoul will be archived here.
+Enjoy!

-ENJOY!!